gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 Though after I wired all this up, it turned out that I was having some issues with my implementation that left me seeking help from support.
-I was receiving emails about quota usage, and I was sure I wasn’t even coming close to actual usage limits.
+I was receiving emails about quota usage, and I was sure I wasn't even coming close to actual usage limits.

 This was ironically about the same time I discovered